 Available on this dashboard is a list of the largest voters, along with some figures relating to the number of proposals they've voted on and their total delegated votes.
 From here you can simply click 'Delegate' - the simplest way to go about it if you're new to the process is to just go through Direct Delegation and sign a transaction signalling your intent.

 The way that on-chain proposals work is that a particular wallet can only vote with the weight of the tokens delegated to themselves at the block in which a proposal was created.

 This means that if you want to vote on an upcoming proposal, you must delegate your tokens - either to yourself or someone else - before the proposal is created.
 If you have not yet performed any delegation by that time, you cannot vote.

 Similarly, if you have already delegated your votes, but change the delegatee after a proposal is created, the new recipient will not be able to vote with your weight on that proposal: the right to vote remains with the previous delegatee.

-So, if you're new to the Indexed DAO, or you've been a member for a while but haven't delegated yet, it's important that you do so if you wish to exercise your right to vote.
+So, if you're new to the Indexed DAO, or you've been a member for a while but haven't delegated yet, it's important that you do so if you wish to exercise your right to vote on-chain.